6 Underrated French Wine Regions Worth Exploring

 Pays Nantais

-France produces far more light and zippy white wines than just sauvignon blanc and chardonnay.
-If you prefer a cool, crisp glass at the end of the day, head to the vineyards of the Pays Nantais, surrounding the industrial city of Nantes just inland from the center of France’s rugged Atlantic coast.
+France produces far more light and zippy white wines than just sauvignon blanc.
+If you prefer a cool, crisp glass at the end of the day, head to the vineyards of the Pays Nantais, a sub-region of the Loire Valley.
+It surrounds the city of Nantes just inland from the center of France’s rugged Atlantic coast.

 This is not a wine capital as you know it.
 Nantes is principally famous for two things: its large student population and the one-of-a-kind Machines de l’Île, a lovably dystopian collection of interactive machines housed in an old dockyard—including a rideable mechanical elephant the size of a small house.

 By contrast, the wines of the Pays Nantais are restrained and traditional.
 This is the home of muscadet, made from the grape melon de bourgogne.
-Its best expression is muscadet Sevre-et-Maine sur lie, which is aged for six months allowing the wine’s fresh and apple-y flavors to mellow and soften.
-It’s traditionally drunk with seafood, and you can find France’s best an hour’s drive away on the Breton coast; Nantes was once capital of Brittany and the two remain closely linked.
+At Nantes neo-bistro Sain, it’s even been used to flavor sausage.
+The wine’s best expression is muscadet Sèvre-et-Maine sur lie, which is aged for six months allowing the wine’s fresh and appley flavors to mellow and soften.
+It’s traditionally drunk with seafood, and you can find France’s best an hour’s drive away on the Breton coast.

-The perfect pairing: Just-shucked oysters and muscadet are a match that simply can’t be beaten.
+The perfect pairing: Just-shucked oysters and muscadet are a match that can’t be beaten.

 From Our Partners